Imagine the Possibilities

 Tracy K. Smith, Poet Laureate of the United States of America

 Tracy K. Smith is an American poet and educator.
-She is currently serving as the 52nd Poet Laureate of the United States, an office she assumed in 2017.
+She is currently serving as the 22nd Poet Laureate of the United States, an office she assumed in 2017.
 She has published three collections of poetry, winning the Pulitzer Prize for her 2011 volume Life on Mars.
-She teaches creative writing at Princeton University.
+She is the Director of Princeton University's Program in Creative Writing.

 Among her awards: Pulitzer Prize for Poetry, James Laughlin Award, National Book Award for Nonfiction